Akkete/medical-coding-reproducibility/README.md

 ## Overview of the repository
 #### configs
 We use [Hydra](https://hydra.cc/docs/intro/) for configurations.
-The condigs for every experiment is found in `configs/experiments`.
+The configs for every experiment is found in `configs/experiments`.
 Furthermore, the configuration for the sweeps are found in `configs/sweeps`.
 We used [Weights and Biases Sweeps](https://docs.wandb.ai/guides/sweeps) for most of our experiments.

 #### files
 This is where the images and data is stored.